HaydnZK/Research-and-Methodology/CMMC/README.md

 The 6 requirements within this family are grouped into three primary operational areas:
 * **Maintenance Governance and Logging**: You must formally schedule and log all hardware and software maintenance.
 The system logs must document the date, time, the name of the technician, the specific equipment serviced, and a detailed description of the repairs.
 * **Technician Identity and Tools**: This covers vetting the people and tools entering your network.
 Anyone performing maintenance must be uniquely identified and authenticated.
 Furthermore, any diagnostic equipment or software tools brought on-site by a technician must be scanned for malicious code before they're allowed to connect to your network.
 * **Remote Maintenance Controls**: Remote administration is a massive attack vector.
-If a software vendor needs a remote desktop session to troubleshoot a system containing CUI, that session cannot remain open indefinitely.
+If a software vendor needs a remote desktop session to troubleshoot a system containing CUI, that session can't remain open indefinitely.
 It's got to be explicitly authorized, heavily encrypted, closely monitored, and completely terminated the moment the work is finished.

 #### **Critical Technical Controls**
 Failing to implement these maintenance boundaries triggers severe -3 and -5 point deductions in your SPRS score.
 The high-value technical requirements include: